Tonight, after she put her cello away, Janie tapped me on the shoulder and said, “Mom? Will you play for me?”

 It’s not particularly a solo instrument, not for someone at my level, or something to noodle around on without any particular purpose.
-You don’t normally think of bringing a bassoon out at parties to impress your guests or play out your existential angst on one at 3am, unless you truly hate your neighbors.
+You don’t normally think of bringing a bassoon out at parties to impress your guests or at 3am to play out your existential angst, unless you truly hate your neighbors.

 “All I see is this suitcase,” calls Janie.
 “It’s heavy.”